-Refrigerant Recovery And Recycling R-1234yf - If Equipped
+Refrigerant Recovery And Recycling R1234yf - If Equipped

-R-1234yf Air Conditioning Refrigerant is a hydrofluoolefine HFO that is endorsed by the Environmental Protection Agency and is an ozone-saving product with a low GWP (Global Warming Potential).
+R-1234yf Air Conditioning Refrigerant is a hydrofluoolefine HFO that is an ozone-saving product with a low GWP (Global Warming Potential).
 However, the manufacturer recommends that air conditioning service be performed by authorized dealer or other service facilities using recovery and recycling equipment.